LuxuryDesertHideaways.com

 This rare and fine

-property is shown by appointment. $3.58 million.
-Call your Carefree residents for 35 years, Preston and Nancy Westmoreland, with the Russ Lyon
+offered for $ 2.25 million Call your Carefree residents for 35 years, Preston and Nancy Westmoreland, with the Russ Lyon

 Sotheby'sCarefree